taw00/howto/howto-dashes.md

 1. Open "Tweaks"
 2. Select "Keyboard & Mouse"
 3. Look for "Compose Key" and click on "Disabled"
-4. Flip it from "OFF" to "ON"
+4. Flip the switch from "OFF" to "ON"
 5. Choose what you use for your compose key.
 I use "Caps Lock"
    <span style="font-size: 75%;">_Note: whatever you choose, this setting will
    override any other use for that key._</span>